Everything You Want to Know, but Are Too Scared to Ask

 - Everybody wants to know what's in the Big Mac sauce.
 It's basically just thousand island dressing, pickles, and onions.

-- It takes 38 seconds to cook one hamburger patty, and you can cook 8 or 9 at a time.
+- It takes 38 seconds to cook one hamburger patty, and you can cook eight or nine at a time.

 The customer isn't always right, especially at McDonald's.